MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring.md

 The capability uses AI to understand what you want to do, and then automatically creates a functioning topic, complete with different node types and conversational responses.

-See the [AI-based chatbot authoring overview (preview)](nlu-gpt-overview.md) for more examples and descriptions of how this capability works, and how to use it with the [Boost conversations (preview)](nlu-boost-conversations.md) capability.
+See the [AI-based chatbot authoring overview](nlu-gpt-overview.md) for more examples and descriptions of how this capability works, and how to use it with the [Boost conversations](nlu-boost-conversations.md) capability.

 ## Prerequisites